mgagvani/apriltag-localization-frc/README.md

   - Moving up increases Z
 * Yaw from Euler angles is the angle we will send over NetworkTables
   - This is because the angles are X, Y, Z --> Roll, Pitch, Yaw, and we are rotating about the Z-axis
+* The camera must be rotated about its center or its position readings become slightly inaccurate

 ## Goals:
 - [x] Use Spectacular AI SDK to get pose of camera relative to AprilTag(s)